Jakobimatrix/timer/README.md

 # Summary
 Header only library.
-Requires c++17.
+Requires c++17. (maaaybe 20, its a long time since I used 17 and since than I did make some updates...)

 Features a class to calculate with time and multiple timer classes for recording and profiling.